percona/xtradb-cluster-tutorial/Readme.rst

 Tutorial Students
 ------------------

-If you are attending a conference tutorial, start with ``doc/Initial Setup.rst``.
+If you are attending a conference tutorial, start with the ``Setting up your Environment`` section of ``doc/Initial Setup.rst``.
 It is *highly* recommended you do these steps *before* the conference and are subjected to dodgy conference WiFi as the steps require downloading a lot of software.

 Individual Learners